duraki/duraki.github.io/posts/i/00016-redhat-on-mba-15.md

 What I'm trying to show is issue you will mostly face if you try this.
 At the end you'll have something unique and stable.

-Currently typing this on Macbook Air from 2015 running a fully-supported RHEL.
+This was written on MBA from 2015 running a fully-supported RHEL (sortof).

 ## How?

 First and foremost, RH is enterprise distribution, which means you'll have to be subscribed to their SPM system which allows you to have all these toolsets they offer.

 Not having that will  result in a non-working environment and unsupported system.
 You may be allowed to use `Developers Edition` or something like that which is offered for free and in what you get is only a basic toolset to build your machine.